Christian Yelich Player Props: Brewers vs. Red Sox

 Christian Yelich At The Plate

-- Looking at the 20 games he has played this season, he's homered in three of them (15.0%), and in 3.3% of his trips to the plate.
+- He has gone deep in three games this year (14.3%), leaving the park in 3.2% of his trips to the dish.

-- Yelich has driven in a run in six games this year (30.0%), including two games with multiple runs batted in.
+- Yelich has driven in a run in seven games this season (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.